.

 BOATING CONDITIONS

-Our 19-foot (six-meter) V-hull boat has no restrooms available and seating space is very limited.
-Occasionally, we will ride into a headwind or have some swell, which will make some rides bumpy.
-If you do need to use the bathroom, it is possible to urinate off the back of the boat, or use a bucket onboard, which we will have for emergencies only.
+Our 19-foot (six-meter) V-hull boat has no restrooms and limited seating space.
+Occasionally, we will ride into a headwind or have some swell, making some rides bumpy.
+If you need to use the bathroom, it is possible to urinate off the back of the boat or use a bucket onboard, which we will have for emergencies only.

 Essential Eligibility Requirements